JoshuaMichaelHall-Tech/linux-mastery-journey/learning_guides/month-12-portfolio.md

 ## Disclaimer

 This guide is provided "as is", without warranty of any kind.
-Follow all instructions carefully and always make backups before making system changes.
+Always make backups before making system changes and use caution when implementing security configurations on production systems.

+---

+> "Master the basics.
+Then practice them every day without fail." - John C. Maxwell